Cricut Explore Air 2 Dust Cover – I recently made a handmade dust cover for Forge, a Cricut Explore Air 2. #Cricut

 The one I made was a little big, but it still works and covers my Cricut Explore Air 2.
-It might can use a little tweak to make it more form.
+It might use a little tweak to make it more form.

 I didn’t use any templates or look up how to make this, I just put it together and did it myself by measuring the Cricut Explore Air 2.

 - 3 Fabric pieces cut 23″ x 8″ (Front, Top, and Back)